v-trisshores/dotnet-link-tool/readme.md

 ## How to run

-Call the program passing in a single argument that's either:
+Call the program by passing in a single argument that's either:

-- A markdown file path (e.g. dotnet-link-tool.exe <markdown file path>), or
+- A markdown file path (e.g. dotnet-link-tool.exe \<markdown file path\>), or
-- A folder path that contains markdown files at any nested level (e.g. dotnet-link-tool.exe <path to folder>).
+- A folder path that contains markdown files at any nested level (e.g. dotnet-link-tool.exe \<folder path\>).

-## Redirect file assumptions (definitions.json)
+## Redirect file assumptions

 - No redirect double-hops.
 - No conflicting target urls for the same source url.